riordan/MapwarperDownloader/README.md

 What you can do
 ==============
-Use images to create layers in [Tilemill](http://mapbox.com/tilemill/) (Note - requires specifiying WGS84 as the SRS.
+* Use images to create layers in [Tilemill](http://mapbox.com/tilemill/) (Note - requires specifiying WGS84 as the SRS.)
+* Import them into any GIS software
-Lots of other things!
+* Lots of other things!
 Please share them with us.
 Drop us a line at [labs@nypl.org](mailto:labs@nypl.org).